ItzKurZa/Weather-Forecast-Progressive-Web-App/README.md

 ## 🙏 Acknowledgments

 - **OpenWeatherMap** for providing the weather API
+- **Capacitor** for enabling native mobile app development
 - **Lucide** for the beautiful icon set
 - **Tailwind CSS** for the utility-first CSS framework
 - **React Team** for the excellent framework

 ---

-Built using React, TypeScript, and Clean Architecture principles.
+Built using React, TypeScript, Capacitor, and Clean Architecture principles.